bennorth/pyawssfn/implementation-notes.md

 state, and then a `Task` state to perform the call and inject the results into the appropriate slot within `locals`.

+## `ParallelIR`

+Because each branch of a `Parallel` state is its own self-contained state machine, we find that state-machine and then 'render' it into its JSON-friendly form.
+All such forms are gathered together into the resulting `Parallel` state representation, which is then the sole state of the resulting fragment.

 ## `RaiseIR`

 State-machine fragment is just one `Fail` state.